-Welcome back to the 2018 Musicalypse Award nominations!
+Welcome back to the 2018 Musicalypse Awards nominations!
 While we’re all passionate followers of our favorite bands, we at Musicalypse still like to keep our noses to the air to see what new winds are blowing.
 Not all of these bands may have debuted this year, but they have all put out an album and we were listening to them for the first time.
 Here are our thoughts on the Best New Band/Discovery of the year:

 Listen along to our nominees on Spotify.
 We’ve only added one song per band as a musical taste tester: